Are you an intelligent, motivated individual?

-Check the menu items to the left and links to the right for information about Physical Therapy and some aspects of our PT program.
+Check the menu items to the left and links to the right for information about Physical Therapy and aspects of the Ithaca College PT program.

 For freshman entry to the physical therapy major, a minimum of three years of high school mathematics and one year each of biology and chemistry are required for admission.
 In addition, one year of physics is strongly recommended.
 Students should have some knowledge of the profession, such as volunteer experience or employment.